-- Beach walk
+- A leisurely beach walk

 - Stunning at the colourful marina

-- Visit the landmark Saint Andrew’s Cathedral
+- Visiting the landmark Saint Andrew’s Cathedral

-- Lost ourselves among Amalfi’s traditional streets and alleys
+- Exploring Amalfi’s traditional streets and alleys

-- Take the loop walk around Saint Andrew’s Cathedral
+- Loop walk around Saint Andrew’s Cathedral

 On the way to Ravello the other day, we passed Amalfi and noticed the parking problem.
-Having known the parking situation, we went there very early to be able to park our car in the parking house, Luna Rossa.
+Having known the parking situation, we went there very early and were able to park our car in the parking house, Luna Rossa.
 The tunnel Pedonale Amalfi-Parcheggio Luna Rossa inside the parking house links both Amalfi and Atrani.
 From the parking house, it takes only a few minutes to walk to Amalfi town centre.

 The exit of the tunnel is the small square called Piazza Municipio.
 At the end of the square is the Civic Museum of Amalfi (Municipio di Amalfi).
 The museum is free of entrance, open only during the weekdays, from 8 am to 1 pm.
 It was around 10:00 in the morning.
 The square was very silent, and no single tourist was in sight.
-We enjoyed the atmosphere and the simplicity of the inner side of old town.
+We enjoyed the atmosphere and the simplicity of the inner side of the old town.

 Stunning at the colourful marina

 Amalfi lies at the mouth of a deep ravine, surrounded by cliffs and coastal scenery.
 In the distance, towers, vaulted houses, ancient churches, and chapels cluster on the rocks.
-Everything tells the rich merchant history of Amalfi, which was the capital of the maritime republic.
+Everything tells the rich merchant history of Amalfi, the capital of the maritime republic.

-Visit Saint Andrew’s Cathedral, the landmark of Amalfi
+Visited Saint Andrew’s Cathedral, the landmark of Amalfi

 People were busy taking photos of the cathedral, with or without themselves, and from every corner of the square.
 Others were looking around the shops selling local products.
 It was a sunny later summer day, and the outside seating areas of all restaurants are nearly full.

-Lost ourselves among Amalfi’s traditional streets and alleys
+Explored Amalfi’s traditional streets and alleys

-Take the loop walk around the Saint Andrew’s Cathedral
+Took the loop walk around the Saint Andrew’s Cathedral

 We went up the staircases next to Pasticceria Andrea Pansa.
 At the end of the staircases, a covered passageway stretches to the residential area, where we saw the community library (Biblioteca Comunale).
 The library is at the back of the cathedral.
 You can also walk up the staircases at the other side and see the Cloister Of Paradise without doing the loop walk.

-Other things to do in Amalfi
+Other things to do

-- Visit the museums such as the Paper Museum (Via delle Cartiere 24)
+- Visit the museums such as the Paper Museum

-- Hike to Torre Dello Ziro
+- Explore Torre Dello Ziro

 - Hike to Atrani from Amalfi to see the smallest town in Southern Italy